 Pupils who may benefit from more targeted teacher intervention are placed at ‘School Support’.
 These pupils are supported through High Quality Teaching.
 Teachers will plan accordingly with students’ individual differences at the heart of their preparation, delivery and assessment.
 The teacher may offer enrichment classes, or the pupil may access some internal support interventions such as reading; small group interventions or additional in class support or resources.

-If your child is at School Support you can expect to meet the Learning Support Team at least once per year, or more regularly should this be necessary, as well as regular liaison with teachers, head of year and pastoral staff through parents evening and student reports.
+If your child is at School Support you can expect to receive regular liaison with the learning support team, teachers, head of year and pastoral staff through parents’ evening and student reports.

 If we feel that a child would benefit from SEN Support, we may invite you and your child to complete an Individual Support Plan (ISP) with us.
 This document is developed using expert advice from appropriate stakeholders and then shared with teaching staff on the staff portal.
-It details how teaching staff may adapt their teaching methods to meet your child’s needs, and informs staff of additional support your child is in receipt of.
+It details how teaching staff may adapt their teaching methods to meet your child’s needs, and informs staff of additional support your child is in receipt of, as well as the outcomes we expect to see if these interventions and provisions are effective and successful.

 We will liaise with external agencies as detailed in the Information Report in order to facilitate the best quality intervention to help your child progress.